akkartik/mu/prototypes/browse/19/README.md

 Fill in screen state code.

 It's not quite working yet.
-Lines don't wrap.

-But at least we're moving the cursor correctly before we start drawing.
+We don't handle newlines, and that causes the row/col computations to go out of sync.